swathi-manjunatha/Leetcode_SQL50/README.md

-# LeetCode SQL 50 Questions – Personal Interview Revision Guide
+# LeetCode SQL 50 Questions

 This repository is a curated collection of 50 SQL questions from LeetCode that I solved as part of my SQL interview preparation.